 President: Dakota Cookenmaster

 We, the members of the Southern Smiths, seek to learn the art of blacksmithing.
 We

-wish to pursue the preservation of this trade by introducing the opportunity for students, alumni, and community members to experience the ringing of steel and the welding of
+wish to pursue the preservation of this trade by introducing the opportunity for Southern

+students, alumni, and community members to experience the ringing of steel and the

 President: Brendan Hayes

-fun while portraying a Christian example for others outside the club.
-To provide flexibility
+fun and doing it while portraying a christian example for others outside of the club.

 Student Ministerial Association (SMA)